Warnings: vomiting, Wei Wuxian’s general trauma.

 She cried loudly, heaving sob after sob, when he wrapped his arms around her.
 She clung to the front of his robes helplessly, shaking through all of her body, growing even louder when he shushed her and stroked her hair.
 Wen Yiqian and Wen Yueying looked at her as they had the first time she had done this—after he had told her, “You look scared to me.”
 Aghast and infinitely childish.

 Zhu Yuansu fidgeted near the entrance of the house.
 Wei Wuxian heard him only through the sighs of the three children around him: Wen Linfeng against his front and Wen Yueying hugging his side and Wen Yiqian, ever-so-shy, sliding a hand in his quietly.

 Sunlight set over the Nightless City.
-Birds grew quiet over the dried lands, except for where their beaks pecked at the flesh of Wen Ruohan and his son.
+Birds grew quiet all around the dried lands, except for where their beaks pecked at the flesh of Wen Ruohan and his son.
 Down the harsh slope of the mountain, Nie Mingjue’s forces drank themselves to oblivion, triumphant, victorious.

-For Wei Wuxian, the war ended only when Wen Linfeng took her first step out of Qishanwen’s omega house.
+For Wei Wuxian, the war ended only when Wen Linfeng took her first step out of Qishanwen’s kunze house.